PARSONS CEMETERY RULES AND REGULATIONS

 Nearly all who visit here respect the sanctity of Parsons Cemetery, but even then, we find we need a few rules and regulations to mitigate misunderstandings, while ensuring the safety and comfort of those visiting and working here.

-5. All motorized vehicles, human-powered bikes, scooters, skates, skateboards, and other recreational items are restricted to the black macadam asphalt paved roadways, and not permitted on brick and/or natural stone pathways, steps, curbing, or other decorative features.
+4. All motorized vehicles, human-powered bikes, scooters, skates, skateboards, and other recreational items are restricted to the black asphalt paved roadways, and not permitted on brick and/or natural stone pathways, steps, curbing, or other decorative features.
 And they shall have no contact with monuments or memorials.

 6. Hunting and fishing on the cemetery grounds are prohibited.